-The 2022 Strategic Realignment charges will result in future cash expenditures of approximately \$13 million to \$21 million the majority of which the Company expects to be paid during fiscal 2022 with the remainder paid through fiscal 2028.
-The 2022 Strategic Realignment is expected to be substantially completed by the first half of fiscal 2023.
-The Company expects to record approximately \$5 million to \$9 million in restructuring charges associated with the 2022 Strategic Realignment, including employee termination benefits, costs to consolidate facilities and other costs.
-The Company also expects to incur \$8 million to \$12 million in business transformation costs associated with the 2022 Strategic Realignment, including employee retention costs, professional fees and investments in automation and technology.
+On November 2, 2022, the Board of Directors of the Company approved an amendment to the 2022 Strategic Realignment program to include additional targeted realignment and reduction of headcount and other third-party spend.
+Overall, the 2022 Strategic Realignment charges will result in future cash expenditures of approximately \$30 million to \$33 million.
+The Company expects to record approximately \$14 million to \$15 million in restructuring charges associated with the 2022 Strategic Realignment, including employee termination benefits, costs to consolidate facilities and other costs.
+The Company also expects to incur \$17 million to \$19 million in business transformation costs associated with the 2022 Strategic Realignment, including employee retention costs, professional fees and investments in automation and technology.
+The 2022 Strategic Realignment is expected to be substantially completed by the end of fiscal 2023.
+See Note 18 for details on the 2022 Strategic Realignment.